anteprocess/Hello-World-Ad-App/README.md

 * 1. Tap the "Hello World Testing Ads" icon.
 * 2. After the app opens, type in any text into the form and tap "SEND" button.
 * 3. After transitioning to the Second screen, press the "ClOSE THIS ACTIVITY" button.
-* 4. Check if the Interstitial Ad will show up.
+* 4. Check if the Interstitial Ad shows up.
 (Depending on the network or the situation, there might be a delay for the Ads to show up)